ProxiPal/ProxiPal/ProxiPalTest_client_20231205232005/README.md

     https://www.mongodb.com/docs/realm/sdk/kotlin/sync/subscribe/
 may be helpful since it revolves around properly setting up Sync subscriptions.

+Need to update read and write rules in "Rules" under "Data Access" under "App Services" tab on Mongo Atlas website.

 ## Log message shows successful adding {className} to database but the object is not actually added

 A new database collection was first created with a dummy object for user profiles.
 (Unsure if this was needed but the collection was manually created anyway.)
 Logged into the Atlas website and went to the "Rules" sub-section of the database's "Data Access" section (on the far left).
 Then, a rule was added to the collection that holds objects of type {className} in the database.
 The rule was (1) applicable always, (2) had insert, delete, and search document permissions, and (3) had read all, write all field permissions.